sabourke/survey_search/README.md

 To setup passwordless downloading of survey data create a `.netrc` file in your home directory and add the following line:
 ```
-machine lofar-surveys.org login surveys password survey_password
+machine lofar-surveys.org login surveys password put_survey_password_here
 ```
-replacing `survey_password` with the actual password.
+replacing `put_survey_password_here` with the actual password.
 You will need to do this if you want to use the automated download feature of this program.

 ## Usage